Fundraising walk in Offaly to mark World Mental Health Day

 Accessible Counselling Tullamore (ACT) launched their upcoming fundraising walk on Friday last in their premises on Main Street Tullamore.

-The event is called “Unite through the Night” and will take place on Saturday the 15th of October and will run from 6pm to Midnight.
+The event is called “Unite through the Night” and will take place on Saturday, October 15 and will run from 6pm to Midnight.

 The walk will take place on the track at Tullamore Harriers on the Charleville Road.